Updated: December 1, 2018

 SiteGround has a good performance record in the open-source CMS and bulletin board worlds.
 They have quality server response load times as well as an easy-to-use control panel.

 WP Engine has established a rapid reputation for customer service.
 They are able to do this based on a singular focus on the WordPress content management system.
 By focusing on one CMS, and not spreading their attention to Drupal, Joomla and other products, they have become experts in WordPress hosting and troubleshooting.
 That concentration helps them answer questions quickly and accurately.
-Customers can contact them via online knowledge base, e-mail support and a toll-free telephone service.
+Customers can contact them via an online knowledge base, e-mail support, and a toll-free telephone service.
 In addition, clients can access a chat box that is available on every page of their site.

 WP Engine’s customer service goes well beyond their customer support options.
 For example, their security systems include disk write protection, disk write limitations, script protection and “disallowed plug-in” monitoring.
 Backups are separate from databases and are stored as tarballs on the Amazon S3 platform.
 This level of care and secure handling of data shows the level of customer support the WP Engine provides their clients.